HP-UX 10 on PA-RISC

 It had a short shelf-life due to fears of possible Y2K bugs,

-HP-UX 10 in its various guises supported almost all 32-bit HP 9000 700 series workstations, most lettered systems and most older HP 9000 800 servers.
+HP-UX 10 supported almost all 32-bit HP 9000 700 series workstations, most lettered systems and most older HP 9000 800 servers.
 It was POSIX 1003.1, 1003.2 and SVID3 compliant.
-HP-UX 10.01 was the last Unix to officially support 1980s PA-RISC 1.0 computers, while HP-UX was extended to 64-bit with HP-UX 11.00 in 1997
+HP-UX 10.01 was the last Unix to officially support 1980s PA-RISC 1.0 computers while HP-UX 10.10 was a feature-only release.
+HP-UX was eventually extended to 64-bit with HP-UX 11.00 in 1997

 HP-UX 10.20